Submissions

 THE ABSTRACT

-The Abstract is written with Times New Roman (12 pt), justify, Italic (if the abstract written in english), and using single space.
+The Abstract is written with Times New Roman (11 pt), justify, Italic, and using single space.
 It should be clear, concise, and descriptive.
 It should provide a brief introduction to the problem, objective of paper, followed by a statement regarding the methodology and a brief summary of results.
 The abstract shall consist 100-250 words.
-The abstract and keywords should be written in English and Bahasa Indonesia.
-If the article is written in English then it should not have to write the abstract in Bahasa Indonesia.

 THE KEYWORDS